2024 Romanian parliamentary election: Aftermath

-Leaders of the Social Democratic Party (PSD), the National Liberal Party (PNL), Save Romania Union (USR), the Democratic Alliance of Hungarians in Romania (UDMR), and representatives of national minorities stated that they all have agreed on the need to form a pro-EU coalition and are "committed to Romania's European and Euro-Atlantic values."
+Leaders of the Social Democratic Party (PSD), the National Liberal Party (PNL), Save Romania Union (USR), the Democratic Union of Hungarians in Romania (UDMR/RMDSZ), and representatives of national minorities stated that they all have agreed on the need to form a pro-EU coalition and are "committed to Romania's European and Euro-Atlantic values."
 The agreement was finalised on 10 December.

 This agreement was created so that in the case of Călin Georgescu being elected, there would be a firmly pro-EU government to hold him to account.
 The coalition members endorsed the pro-EU candidate, Elena Lasconi, in the second round, who was supposed to face Georgescu on 8 December before the annulment.
 This was also an attempt to block the far-right from forming a minority government including AUR, S.O.S.
 Romania, and POT.
 Following the annulment of the presidential election by the Constitutional Court, the new government formed after the parliamentary election is expected to set new dates for a presidential vote.

-On 10 December, a coalition government was proposed between the PSD, PNL, USR, and UDMR, alongside national minority parties.
+On 10 December, a coalition government was proposed between the PSD, PNL, USR, and UDMR/RMDSZ, alongside national minority parties.
 However, the PSD threatened to withdraw from the coalition negotiations on 19 December, with Marcel Ciolacu stating that the PSD would vote for a right-wing government in Parliament.

-Ultimately, after leaders of the parties met with President Iohannis on 22 December, a coalition agreement was reached between PSD, PNL and UDMR, with incumbent prime-minister Marcel Ciolacu staying on for the new government.
+Ultimately, after leaders of the parties met with President Iohannis on 22 December, a coalition agreement was reached between PSD, PNL, and UDMR/RMDSZ, with incumbent prime-minister Marcel Ciolacu staying on for the new government.
 While this coalition has a majority in the Senate, the national minorities will need to provide confidence and supply in order to reach a majority in the Chamber of Deputies.
-As per the agreement, PSD holds eight ministries, PNL six, and UDMR two.
+As per the agreement, PSD holds eight ministries, PNL six, and UDMR/RMDSZ two.
 Ciolacu's second cabinet was installed on 23 December.